gideongeny/moonlight-films/README.md

 Official website: [https://streamlux.vercel.app/](https://streamlux.vercel.app/)

 **Note:** The website has been rebranded from Moonlight Films to StreamLux.
+The project uses Firebase for authentication and data storage, and integrates with multiple APIs for content discovery.

 ## Content Sources